SwaroopKadabaSriraj/Contribute-To-This-Project/README.md

 | :---------------------------------------- | ------------------------------------------------------------------------------------------------: |

-- After a few seconds the operation is complete and now you have exactly the same copy of this branch on your machine as well as on GitHub.
+- After a few seconds the operation is complete and now you have exactly the same copy of this branch on your machine as well as on GitHub!.

 ---